osprey-cloud/frontend/README.md

 ## Pull requests

-1. Push and open PR against `develop`.
+1. Push and open PR against `staging`.
 2. PR will be reviewed before changes are merged.

 **Contribution guide to be published some time in the future.**